 When: Weekly, Saturdays and Sundays

 A trip at the flea market is a journey in its own, a fantastic opportunity to meet new people and enthusiasts who share the same passion for rummaging and haggling.
-We hope this review inspired you to discover one (or all!) of these 6 best flea markets in Pennsylvania, and that you’ll share the love around you.
+We hope this review inspired you to discover one (or all!) of these flea markets in Maine, and that you’ll share the love around you.
 As always, if you think that a flea market is unrighteously missing from this list, just drop us a line in the comments section below.